Eugenie Bouchard: 2005–10: First events on the ITF Circuit

 In 2005, Bouchard participated at the tournament Open Super 12 in Auray, France.
-She captured the ITF singles and doubles titles in Costa Rica and also the All Canadian ITF singles title in Burlington, Ontario in 2008.
+She captured the singles and doubles titles in Costa Rica and also the All Canadian singles title in Burlington, Ontario in 2008.
 In 2009 and at only 15, she won the Canadian Under-18 Indoor Championship in Toronto.
 At this event, Bouchard overpowered fellow Quebecker Marianne Jodoin to become, at 15 years and a month, one of the youngest winners of the indoor event.
 Later that year, she won her first professional main-draw match at Caserta, Italy, defeating No. 798 Frederica Grazioso.
 Also in that year, she won the Pan American Closed ITF Championships.

 2011: Junior success and first WTA Tour appearance

 At the Australian Open, she lost in the semifinals of the singles junior event against fifth seed Monica Puig.
 A week later, she won her first professional title at the $25k Burnie International, where she defeated fellow 16-year-old qualifier Zheng Saisai in the final.

-She won her second professional title in April at the $10k in Šibenik, Croatia, where she defeated qualifier Jessica Ginier in the final.
+She won her second professional title in April at a $10k event in Šibenik, Croatia, where she defeated qualifier Jessica Ginier in the final.
 She missed the French Open due to an injury.
-At Wimbledon, Bouchard lost in the quarterfinals of the singles junior event to No. 3 seed Irina Khromacheva but won the doubles junior event with her partner Grace Min.
+At Wimbledon, Bouchard lost in the quarterfinals of the junior event to third seed Irina Khromacheva but won the doubles junior event with her partner Grace Min.
 She also reached a week later her first professional doubles final with Megan Moulton-Levy at the $50k tournament in Waterloo, where she lost.
 At the end of July, she beat the 114th ranked player Alison Riske at the Citi Open in College Park.
 It was her first WTA Tour main-draw win.
 With that win, she had the chance to meet No. 2 seed Nadia Petrova in the second round, but lost the match.
 Bouchard finished the season ranked No. 302 in the world.